Kenyan finance minister arrested on graft charges

 “I would not be celebrating arrests.
 We need to see people in jail and we need to see what has been stolen recovered.”

-Additional reporting by Katharine Houreld, Humphrey Malalo and George Obulutsa in Nairobi and Karin Strohecker in London; Writing by Katharine Houreld; Editing by Frances Kerry
+Additional reporting by Katharine Houreld, Humphrey Malalo and George Obulutsa in Nairobi, Karin Strohecker in London and Stephen Jewkes in Milan; Writing by Katharine Houreld; Editing by Frances Kerry